Four credits in English, one credit at each grade level (9th, 10th, 11th, and 12th grade).

 The minimum courseload for each Form is as follows:

-III Form: five and a half credits—five yearlong, full-credit courses + one semester-long, half-credit arts elective
+III Form: five and a half credits—five yearlong, full-credit courses + one semester-long, half-credit performing arts elective and one semester-long, half credit visual arts elective

 IV Form: five and a half credits—five yearlong, full-credit courses (including History of Religious Thought) + Health & Wellness (half-credit)